Actionable Book Summary: Start with Why by Simon Sinek

 The Book In Three Or More Sentences:

 In Start with Why, Simon Sinek explains the major difference between a good company and a great company.
 Between a boss and a leader.
 And no, it’s not market share, charisma, or the size of the office.
 It’s the ability to clearly communicate the reason you exist – your why.
-But while the idea in the book is of great importance, the text feels like an endless repetition of the same message, the same company (Apple) as an example, and the same capitalized text: WHY, HOW, WHAT.
+But while the idea shared in the book is of great importance, the text feels like an endless repetition of the same message, the same company (Apple) as an example, and the same capitalized text: WHY, HOW, WHAT.

 The Core Idea:

-The reason your company exists, beyond making profit, is the main reason people will spend their hard-earned cash to get what you have.
+The reason your company exists, beyond making profit, is the main reason people will spend their hard-earned cash to get what you offer.
 If you continuously shout how many features you have, some will buy, yes.
 But this is not a good long term strategy.
 You have to whisper your vision.
 To communicate why you do what you do.
 If you do that, you’ll have a horde of fans who will follow you no matter what.

 Your message should inspire people to act.
 It should give them a sense of purpose.